 The first story, Draupadi, is about a tribal woman who is a part of the Naxalite movement.
 Through this, Devi explores the oppression unleashed on women, especially tribal women, at the time.
 It focuses on the political, social, and sexual threats faced by the protagonist Draupadi.

-Breast-Giver describes the life of Jashoda, a professional wet-nurse who is looked after, and almost revered, when she is able to work and provide milk, but is left to die a cruel, heartless death when her body finally rebels.
+Breast-Giver describes the life of Jashoda, a professional wet nurse who is looked after, and almost revered when she is able to work and provide milk, but is left to die a cruel, heartless death when her body finally rebels.
 The third one in the collection, Behind the Bodice, tells us about Gangor, a labourer whose beautiful, sensual breasts are photographed by a professional photographer.
 These photographs lead to a group of men finding Gangor and abusing her.
-The similarity in each of these stories is of course, the breast, which becomes the means to comment on the oppression faced by women in society.
+The similarity in each of these stories is, of course, the breast, which becomes the means to comment on the oppression faced by women in society.

 The source and the story

 Each of the stories is powerful in its own way.
-Devi makes liberal use of Indian texts and legends to make deeper impact in her writing- each location, each character name might have a deeper significance that only a close reading of the text can uncover.
+Devi makes liberal use of Indian texts and legends to make a deeper impact in her writing- each location, and each character name might have a deeper significance that only a close reading of the text can uncover.
 Draupadi, for example, is a character from the Mahabharata.
-It is ironic that the protagonist of this story is named Draupadi (or Dopdi, as she is called) especially when her actions are seen in contrast to the one scene in the Mahabharata that Draupadi is most known for- the gambling scene where the Kauravas try to strip her.
+It is ironic that the protagonist of this story is named Draupadi (or Dopdi, as she is called) especially when her actions are seen in contrast to the one scene in the Mahabharata Draupadi is most known for- the gambling scene where the Kauravas try to strip her.
 Similarly, in Breast-Giver, the protagonist is named Jashoda- the name of Lord Krishna’s mother.
 In Behind the Bodice, Devi makes use of popular culture and lyrics from a popular 90s song to further highlight her point.
-The song is of course, Choli Ke Peeche Kya Hai.
+The song is, of course, Choli Ke Peeche Kya Hai.

 I particularly love how Devi makes comments on social and political conditions casually- almost in a matter-of-fact manner, in the narrative.
-Her thoughts on the political climate of India, on the caste and class barriers, on the prevalent patriarchy and misogyny, underline each of these stories.
+Her thoughts on the political climate of India, on the caste and class barriers, and on the prevalent patriarchy and misogyny, underline each of these stories.